platformsh/platformsh-docs/src/configuration/app-containers.md

 application and are available in the `PATH` during the build process and in the runtime environment of your application.

-You can specify those dependencies like below:
+You can specify those dependencies as shown below:

 ```yaml
 dependencies: